RahulChugwani/JobsNearby/README.md

-# ShramSahayak
+# Jobs Nearby
-Platform to bring workers and owners on the same app integrated where workers can get jobs nearby based on skills and owners can create job posts and look for skilled workers nearby.
+An aggregator platform for workers and owners where workers can get jobs nearby based on skills and owners can create job posts and look for skilled workers nearby.
 This platform brings Owners an easy access to find out workers/labours near their locality for factory/shop/house and enable labours to get regular job/work requirements from nearby/selected location and can apply for them.

 # Motivation